-If your program is expanding and there is a need for additional space, the first step is to complete the online space request form, along with any necessary approvals.
-CARE can then determine if additional space is available in the existing location or if alternative solutions can be secured.
+If your program is expanding and there is a need for additional lease space, the first step is to complete the online space request form, and return it to Karl Saimre, Director of Real Estate at firstname.lastname@example.org.
+CARE can then determine if additional space is available in the existing location and discuss with the program any alternative solutions.

 How is rent paid for leased space?

-CARE makes all rental payments on behalf of the programs, utilizing the programs specified Banner index number.
-Notify Will Martin, by calling (804) 828-4418 or emailing at firstname.lastname@example.org, of new or changed Banner index numbers immediately.
+CARE makes all rental payments on behalf of the programs, utilizing the program's specified Banner index number.
+Notify the Capital Assets and Real Estate team at RealEstateQA@vcu.edu if you require a new or changed Banner index number for a current lease.

 Do I need prior approval to renovate my leased space?

-All modifications to a leased space such as moving walls, modifying electrical, plumbing or ventilation, painting or re-carpeting, etc., must have the prior approval of the landlord.
-Under no circumstances should the VCU tenant pay outside contractors directly for construction work or perform the work themselves.
-Reconfiguring furniture, moving telecommunications, hanging pictures or projector screens and other similar changes do not require landlord approval.
+Yes.
+All construction related modifications to a leased space, such as moving walls, modifying electrical, plumbing or ventilation, painting or re-carpeting, etc., must have the prior approval of both CARE and the Landlord.
+Under no circumstances should the VCU occupant of the space pay a contractor directly for construction work in the leased space or perform construction related work themselves without the approval of CARE and the Landlord.
+Reconfiguring furniture, moving telecommunications, hanging pictures or projector screens and other similar changes do not require CARE and Landlord approval.
 If in doubt about how to proceed, contact CARE.

 How does CARE prioritize repair projects?